bloomberg/crane/README.md

 ## Rationale

 This project provides extraction of [Rocq](https://rocq-prover.org/) (formerly known as Coq) code to (optionally [BDE](https://github.com/bloomberg/bde)-flavored) C++ code, implemented as a Rocq plugin.
 It extracts Rocq into valid, performant, and memory-safe, modern C++ code.
-The generated code avoids tracing garbage collection and does not need a separate runtime system, relying instead on `std::shared_ptr` or `bsl::shared_ptr` for reference counting.
+The generated code does not need a separate runtime system, relying instead on `unique_ptr` for memory management.

 The project is a fork of the Rocq-to-OCaml extraction that comes built-in with Rocq.